 The Marin Healthcare District is responsible for promoting the health and welfare of the residents of Marin County by maintaining county-wide access to care through the Marin Healthcare District Health Centers and ensuring that the hospital is in seismic compliance and ready to meet the needs of residents in the event of a natural disaster.

-The Marin Resource Conservation District offers a variety of programs to facilitate implementation of conservation projects in Marin County.
+The Marin Resource Conservation District offers a variety of programs to facilitate the implementation of conservation projects in Marin County.
 We partake in innovative projects that explore alternative land stewardship practices relying on local history to guide our decisions about the future.

 Strawberry Recreation District creates and maintains activities, facilities and parks that enhance the quality of life in the Strawberry community.
 SRD is an independent District of Marin providing services and leadership through a publicly elected Board of Directors.

-here are the INDEPENDENT districts listed alphabetically -
+Here are the INDEPENDENT districts listed alphabetically -

-some OF THESE districts PROVIDE more than one service or service area:
+Some of THESE districts PROVIDE more than one service or service area:

 - Almonte Sanitary District

 - Alto Sanitary District

 - Bolinas Fire Protection District